 Since taking over the reins of the program in 1999, Dunbar—a two-time Central Atlantic Collegiate Conference (CACC) Coach of the Year—has led the Rams to 190 victories, five CACC regular season titles, two CACC Tournament championships, two Eastern Conference Athletic Conference (ECAC) championships, and one NCAA Tournament appearance.

-Twenty-four different players have earned all-conference recognition (17 CACC, seven New York Collegiate Athletic Conference (NYCAC)), including four-time All-NYCAC midfielder Theresa Irwin, three-time All-CACC first team keeper Sara Hall and three-time All-CACC selection Kelli Kowalewski.
-Under the direction of Dunbar, Hall earned the 2008 CACC Player of the Year award and Trisha Sileo was the 2009 CACC Rookie of the Year.
+Under his tutelage, 29 different players have earned all-conference recognition, including four-time All-New York Collegiate Athletic Conference selection Theresa Irwin and three-time All-CACC team keepers Sara Hall and Kelli Kowalewski.
+Hall was voted as the CACC Player of the Year in 2008 and freshman forward Trisha Sileo earned the CACC Rookie of the Year award in 2009.

-Before becoming the head coach, Dunbar was part of the Philadelphia University women’s soccer coaching staff as an assistant coach under Mike Henderson in 1998.
-The year before he came to Philadelphia, he served as the assistant boy’s varsity soccer coach at Shawnee High School, while also working with the Indian Mills Soccer Club and the Cinnaminson Eclipse U-19 Select team.
+Before stepping into the head coaching role, Dunbar was part of the Philadelphia University women’s soccer coaching staff as an assistant coach under Mike Henderson in 1998.
+A year earlier, Dunbar served as the assistant boy’s varsity soccer coach at Shawnee High School, while also working with the Indian Mills Soccer Club and the Cinnaminson Eclipse U-19 Select team.

 Dunbar—who has a NSCAA “C” License and an Advanced National License—was the head coach of the men’s soccer team at Burlington County College from 1982 to 1990.
 A 1979 graduate of Glassboro State, Dunbar started his coaching career as a student assistant with the Profs as a senior.